-5. The PCC CFO is responsible for ensuring that a Medium Term Financial Strategy (MTFS) for at least four years ahead is prepared.
+5. The CC CFO, in liaison with the PCC CFO, is responsible for ensuring that a Medium Term Financial Strategy (MTFS) for at least four years ahead is prepared.
 The CC CFO is responsible for producing a Medium Term Financial Plan at a detailed level to underpin and support the MTFS.
 The MTFS should be submitted to the PCC and be subject to review during the Financial Year.